irfanshehzadsandhu/logseq/pages/HoneyComb Business Domain Notes.md

 					  3 - Voided Check
 					- ##### Credit Card
 			- ### Owner
 				- Honeycomb support team will add owners.
-There is one column isBusinessUser in db and this flag helps us to identify owner has created a business in honeycomb or not
+There is one column <ins>isBusinessUser</ins>  in db and this flag helps us to identify owner has created a business in honeycomb or not
 					- #### Primary Onwer
 					  Need to understand from fahad again
 					- #### Benefical Onwer